isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Facilitating Productive Classroom Discussion.md

 third_nav_title: Communicating Effectively
 variant: tiptap
 ---
-<p><em>What is a productive academic discussion?
+<p><em>What is a productive classroom discussion?
 How can I carry out productive discussions in my classroom?</em>
 </p>
 <h3>Overview</h3>
-<p>Productive academic discussions provide students with opportunities to
+<p>Productive classroom discussions provide students with opportunities to
 clarify their thinking and consolidate their understanding during the lesson.
 Such discussions can enable students to deepen their reasoning, and listen to and engage with one another’s reasoning.
 This course explores how teachers